FLUX-SE/all_docs/en_US/spat_revolution_doc/ThirdParty_SPATRevolution_Remote.md

 ![Server Info](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/SPATRevolutionRemoteServerInfo.png)

-This is basically giving me all the addresses (all the network interfaces of my computer) that can reach the server as a client (in a browser), and reach the SPAT Revolution Remote.
-For example, the last one, the ```172.20.10.2``` represent the hardwire connection of and Ipad (yes, they form a network when you connect them in USB).
-This makes a more than ever robust remote instead of relying on wifi (which still works good).
+This is basically giving you all the addresses of the network interfaces of your computer that can reach the server as a client (in a browser), and reach the SPAT Revolution Remote.
+For example, the last one, the ```172.20.10.2``` represents the hardwire connection of an Ipad - yes, they form a network when you connect them in USB.
+This makes a more than ever robust remote instead of relying on Wi-Fi (which still works good).

 With this, we can then turn to the Ipad and start Safari.
-It is the preferred browser Simply dial the address shows where the server lies.
+It is the preferred browser, simply dial the address shows where the server lies.

 -  ``` http://172.20.10.2:9410 ```